mweidner037/list-positions/internals.md

 1. They are unique among all Positions returned by this Order and its replicas.
 This holds even if a replica on a different device concurrently creates Positions at the same place.
 2. Non-interleaving: If two replicas concurrently insert a (forward or backward) sequence of Positions at the same place, their sequences will not be interleaved.
 3. The returned Positions will re-use an existing bunch if possible, to reduce metadata overhead.
+(You can override this behavior by supplying `options.bunchID`.)

 To do this, we map Order's tree to a double-sided [Fugue list CRDT](https://arxiv.org/abs/2305.00583) tree, use a variant of Fugue's insert logic to create new nodes, then map those nodes back to Order's tree.
 Since Fugue is non-interleaving, so is list-positions.
 (Except in rare situations where Fugue interleaves backward insertions, documented in the linked paper.)